Methylprednisolone (By injection)

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to methylprednisolone, or if you have a fungus infection that affects your whole body.
+You should not receive it if you had an allergic reaction to methylprednisolone, cow's milk or other dairy products, or if you have a fungus infection that affects your whole body.
 You should not have this medicine injected into a muscle if you have idiopathic thrombocytopenic purpura.
-Some strengths of Solu-Medrol® that contain benzyl alcohol should not be used in premature babies.
+Depo-Medrol® and some strengths of Solu-Medrol® contain benzyl alcohol and should not be used in premature babies.

 How to Use This Medicine:

 - A nurse or other trained health professional will give you this medicine.
-This medicine may be given through a needle placed in one of your veins, as a shot into a muscle or joint, or as a shot into a lesion on your skin.
+It may be given through a needle placed into one of your veins, as a shot into a muscle or joint, or as a shot into a lesion on your skin.

 - A nurse or other health provider will give you this medicine.

 - Your doctor may give you a few doses of this medicine until your condition improves, then switch you to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 - Missed dose: You must use this medicine on a fixed schedule.
 Call your doctor or pharmacist if you miss a dose.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how methylprednisolone medicine works.
 Tell your doctor if you are using any of the following: